bfansports/dynamodb-to-elasticsearch/README.md

    - REMOVE
    - MODIFY

-We force a re-idex for each actions for close to realtime indexing.
+We force an index refresh for each event, for close to realtime indexing.

-The DynamoDB JSON object is unmarshaled and the types are correctly converted.
-(Binary types have never been tested)
+The DynamoDB JSON objects are unmarshaled and types are correctly converted.
+(Binary types have never been tested though)

 List of numbers and strings are converted to list of Strings.
-ES doesn't allow array of different data types.
+ES doesn't allow arrays of different data types.

-A blog reference explaining what we're doing here: https://aws.amazon.com/blogs/compute/indexing-amazon-dynamodb-content-with-amazon-elasticsearch-service-using-aws-lambda/
+Blog reference explaining what we're doing here: https://aws.amazon.com/blogs/compute/indexing-amazon-dynamodb-content-with-amazon-elasticsearch-service-using-aws-lambda/

+Unfortunatly, AWS removed the Lambda Blueprint doing what we are doing here.
+So we've done it ourself again.

 # Get started